 Manufacturers are responsible for their products regardless of whether they showed reasonable care in the product's manufacturing.
 If a driver is injured because of the Prius's software defect, she can file a personal injury lawsuit to reclaim harms she suffered as a result of the accident.

 Max Meyers Law is committed to helping drivers in the Seattle area who were injured by defective vehicles seek justice from car manufacturers.
-Contact our office at 888-230-4970 to set up a consultation with a lawyer today.
+Contact our office to set up a consultation with a lawyer today.